-The Chief of Animal Control and such Animal Control Officers as he may designated are authorized to carry firearms when acting in the course and scope of their duties pursuant to California Penal Code § 830.9 8Section.
+The Chief of Animal Control and such Animal Control Officers designated are authorized to carry firearms when acting in the course and scope of their duties pursuant to California Penal Code § 830.9.

 Sec.
 G-IV 1.10 Authority to Use Tranquilizer Gun